-- See Starter Switch Check on page 10-44. - See Automatic Transmission Shift Lock Control Function Check on page 10-45. - See Park Brake and P (Park) Mechanism Check on page 10-45. - Accelerator pedal check for damage, high effort, or binding.
-Replace if needed. - Underbody flushing service. - Hood/Decklid/Liftgate/Liftglass Support Gas Strut Service: Visually inspect gas strut, if equipped, for signs of wear, cracks, or other damage.
-Check the hold open ability of the gas strut.
-Contact your dealer if service is required.
+- Check parking brake and automatic transmission park mechanism.
+See Park Brake and P (Park) Mechanism Check on page 10-42. - Check accelerator pedal for damage, high effort, or binding.
+Replace if needed. - Visually inspect gas strut for signs of wear, cracks, or other damage.
+Check the hold open ability of the strut.
+See your dealer if service is required.